ArtFXDev/silex-doc/docs/user/interface/interface.md

 1- Hamberger menu.

 2- Update button : Reload the interface (useful if some newly created files don't show or if new features don't appear).
-You can use the **very precious** CTRL + R [shortcut](shortcuts) to trigger the same result.
+You can use the **very precious** CTRL + R  [shortcuts](../shortcuts.md)to trigger the same result.

 3- List of running software :